domfarolino/blog/_posts/2017-01-04-Browser-Cache-Fundamentals.md

 ![cssv2-initiate]({{ site.baseurl }}/images/2017-01-04/cssv2-initiate.png)

-By changing the name or doing something as harmless as adding a query string to the filename, we've created a request for an asset that does not match the
+By adding something as simple as a query string or even changing the name, the browser's parser creates a request for an asset that does not match the URL of any cached items.
-URL of any cached items.
-In this case, when the browser's parser comes across this content it will be forced to hit the server.
+In this case the browser will be forced to go to the URL for it!

 ![server-cssv2-request]({{ site.baseurl }}/images/2017-01-04/server-cssv2-request.png)

-Notice in the above picture, two requests (the only necessary ones) are fulfilled, and any other page request is able to go through the cache.
-The client now has the most up-to date styles and is looking rather dapper.
+Notice in the above picture, two requests (the only necessary ones) are fulfilled, while other page requests are able to go through the cache as normal.
+The client now has the most up-to date styles yielding a very flattering purple header!

 ![purple-header]({{ site.baseurl }}/images/2017-01-04/purple-header.png)

-The idea of changing a filename in some frequently revalidated markup is called "cache busting".
-It is common to see this in server side rendering, where the hash generated from the contents of an asset is used as the name of that asset in the markup.
-This way, whenever the file changes the markup changes thus forcing the browser to intelligently download new assets it needs.